xplora1a/objects/README.md

-   trianglemath.py routines for caculateing the triangle mesh pyopenscad.py class library for creating openscad code mazebox_clean2_stable_bottom.scad a generated version of the scad file for the bottom part mazebox_clean2_stable_top.scad a generated virsion of the top part
+   trianglemath.py routines for caculateing the triangle mesh pyopenscad.py class library for creating openscad code mazebox_clean2_stable_bottom.scad a generated version of the scad file for the bottom part mazebox_clean2_stable_top.scad a generated version of the top part

+Tardis - a scaleable Dr Who Tardis, with lid